LostBitset/Kaidun/README.md

     - [X] Invokes ModernGL (an OpenGL interface) from `cmu_112_graphics`
     - [X] Scenes that define geometry and when to update it
     - [X] Controllers to handle events and shader code setup
-    - [X] Automatic reallocation of GPU vertex buffer when tri count changes
+    - [X] Automatic reallocation of GPU vertex buffer when necessary
     - [X] Full 3D written from scratch in GLSL
         - [X] Perspective camera implemented from scratch
         - [X] Lambertian component (Phong shading)